Tchang27/shobu_rl/documents/training.md

     - 31200_random:
         - against 27700_random: 59-11-30, with 34-6-10 as black and 25-5-20 as white
         - against 15300_start: 66-5-29, with 35-3-12 as black and 31-2-17 as white
-    - severe overfitting on opening move, restarting with inf temperature for first three moves
+    - overfitting on opening move, restarting with inf temperature for first three moves

-## `Increase temp, random positions`
+## `Thomas: Increase temp, random positions`
 Epochs 31500_random - ?
 - Training from last checkpoint from `Increased playout cap, random positions`
 - 0.5 probability to start from random position, 0.5 probability to start from starting position